yoasif/yoasif.github.io/_posts/2021-03-18-supporting-compact-mode-in-firefox-proton.markdown

 - Users may have a preference for increased density, even on larger screens, because it provides for higher information density.
 - If we ensure compact mode remains an option in Firefox, we will see less user churn than if compact is removed.
 - If we create additional entry points to advertise the existence of compact mode, more users will use compact mode.
-- If we release the Proton UI as-is, this will increase the usage of compact mode, as the UI is larger then release Firefox.
+- If we release the Proton UI as-is, this will increase the usage of compact mode, as the UI is larger then Firefox Photon.

 ## Vision Narrative